kuberlab/docs/docs/Projects/Create New Project.md

 ![](/img/project/wizard-5.png)
 7. Yore are almost done.
 Now you have completly configured environment to work with your ML/AI application.
 Please see [Work With Project](Work With Project.md) for additional documentations.
 ![](/img/project/wizard-6.png)
-### Creating empty project using Kuberlab command lien tool.
+### Creating empty project using Kuberlab command line tool.
 Comming soon.